1. Foxes are related to dogs.

 Since the 16th century, fox hunting has been a popular activity in Britain.
-In the 19th century, the upper classes turned fox hunting into a formalized sport, where a pack of hounds and men on horseback chase a fox until it's killed.
-Today, whether to ban fox hunting continues to be a controversial subject in the UK, where many people see foxes as pests.
+In the 19th century, the upper classes turned fox hunting into a formalized sport, where a pack of hounds and men on horseback chase a fox until it’s killed.
+Today, potential bans on fox hunting continue to be a controversial subject in the UK, where many people see foxes as pests.
 Currently, fox hunting is allowed with two dogs if the fox is damaging your property.

 19. Foxes are fast.

-Some foxes can run up to 42 mph, giving new meaning to the phrase “quick like a fox.”
-They're also agile.
-They can jump three feet in the air and climb fences and over roofs.
-They also have impressive endurance: One Arctic fox walked 2700 miles, from Norway to Canada, in three months.
-That's over 30 miles a day.
+Some foxes can run up to 42 mph, giving new meaning to the phrase quick like a fox.
+They’re agile—able to jump three feet in the air and climb fences and over roofs—and have impressive endurance: One Arctic fox walked 2700 miles, from Norway to Canada, in three months.
+That’s over 30 miles a day.

 20. Foxes appear throughout folklore.

-Examples include the nine-tail fox from various Asian cultures; the Reynard tales from medieval Europe; the sly trickster fox from Native American lore; and Aesop's “The Fox and the Crow.”
-The Finnish believed a fox made the Northern Lights by running in the snow so that its tail swept sparks into the sky.
-From this, we get the phrase “fox fires” (though “Firefox,” like the Mozilla internet browser, refers to the red panda).
+Examples include the nine-tail fox from various Asian cultures; the Reynard tales from medieval Europe; the sly trickster fox from Native American lore; and Aesop’s “The Fox and the Crow.”
+Finnish lore says a fox made the northern lights by running in the snow so that its tail swept sparks into the sky.
+From this, we get the phrase fox fires (though “Firefox,” like the Mozilla internet browser, refers to the red panda).

 21. Foxes are associated with being sneaky.

 In Western culture, foxes have long been called wily, clever, and cunning.
-This isn't a compliment, however, as these foxes were portrayed as deceptive tricksters only out for themselves.
-This attitude may reflect the fox's adaptability, nocturnal habits, and tenacious ability to get into a hen house or evade hunting dogs.
+It’s not a compliment: These foxes were portrayed as deceptive tricksters only out for themselves.
+This attitude may reflect the fox’s adaptability, nocturnal habits, and tenacious ability to get into a hen house or evade hunting dogs.
 Certainly foxes still outwit humans on a regular basis.
 In one video, an Arctic fox appears to play dead to escape Siberian fur trappers—proving itself to be one sly fox.

 22. In London, foxes are domesticating themselves.